ncatlab/nlab-content/pages/6/6/4/1/1466/content.md

 This makes the discussion of completions slightly simpler.

 If the symmetry axiom (2) is dropped, then the result is a __quasiuniform space__.
 Quasiuniform spaces are related to quasi(pseudo)metrics in the same way as uniform spaces are related to (psuedo)metrics.
 Perhaps surprisingly, *every* topological space is quasiuniformisable.
+(There does not seem to be a way to define quasiuniform spaces in terms of (quasi)uniform covers.)

 A __[[gauge space]]__ consists of a set $X$ and a collection $\mathcal{D}$ of pseudometrics on $X$; one usually requires $\mathcal{D}$ to be a [[filter]].
 A gauge space defines a uniform space by taking one basic entourage for each pseudometric in $\mathcal{D}$ and each positive number $\epsilon$; conversely, every uniform space arises in this way, with the pseudometrics in the gauge being those that are uniformly continuous as maps on the product space.
 However, gauge spaces form a category with a stricter notion of morphism, in which the categories $Met$ (of [[metric spaces]] and short maps) and $Unif$ (of uniform spaces and uniformly continuous maps) are both [[full subcategories]].
 A __quasigauge space__ consists of a set and a collection of quasipseudometrics; every quasiuniform space arises from a quasigauge space.